-In 2013, Jewish-Berber relations in Tinghir, a large kasbah in an oasis at the mouth of the stunning Todra gorge, were popularized in a controversial film, “Tinghir-Jerusalem,” by a Moroccan-French director, Kamal Hachkar.
+In 2013, Jewish-Amazigh relations in Tinghir, a large kasbah in an oasis at the mouth of the stunning Todra gorge, were popularized in a controversial film, “Tinghir-Jerusalem,” by a Moroccan-French director, Kamal Hachkar.
 Breaking a taboo of Moroccan Islamists, Hachkar visited Israel to interview Israeli Jews who left the Tinghir mellah in the 1950’s.

 In the film, he brought together by telephone his Amazigh father who still lives in Tinghir with his Jewish friend from Tinghir who had been living in Israel for over 60 years.
 The scene brought out the common humanity of Moroccan Jews and the Amazigh people, as well as their intertwined lives before the Jews emigrated.
 It also was an important demonstration of the nostalgia of both Moroccan-Israeli Jews for the country they left and the positive memories of Moroccans for the Jews who left.